yellows8/3dshax/README.md

 Most of the codebase automatically determines what addresses to patch on-the-fly.
 Some minor/commented-out patch(es) still uses hard-coded addresses for each FIRM version.

+The codebase also determines the version of the FIRM being loaded on-the-fly, hence the only time this codebase needs updated for newer FIRM is when auto-patching breaks / arm11kernel structure(s) change.
+The former is basically rather rare anymore, unlike the latter.

 ## Code and patches which use hard-coded addresses
 * ...